T1-MRI Segmentation with BrainSuite

 - Switch to the anatomy side of the database explorer

 - Create a new subject, set the default anatomy option to "No, use individual anatomy"

-- Click on Save to keep your modifications, and the automatic import will go on.
+Manual import: The MRI Viewer appears for you to define the anatomical fiducials.
+See tutorial Import anatomy.
+Click on Save to keep your modifications, and the import will continue.

 The files that are imported from the BrainSuite folder are the following:

 T1.inner_skull.dfs (inner skull surface)

 T1.left.pial.cortex.svreg.dfs (gray/csf interface, left hemisphere)